jsiek/denotational_semantics/agda/README.md

 * `Structures`

-  * Generic structures Domain, ValueOrdering, ModelCurry, LambdaModelBasics.
+   Structures ValueStruct, ValueOrdering, ModelCurry, and Consistent.

+* ValueStructAux

+  Generic stuff in terms of ValueStruct.

+* OrderingAux

+  Generic stuff in terms of ValueOrdering.

+* ConsistentAux

-  * Defines auxilliary modules expressed in terms of the generic structures: DomainAux, OrderingAux, DenotAux.
+  Generic stuff in terms of Consistent.

-    DenotAux includes a proof of compositionality.
+* `CurryApplyStruct`

+  Structures CurryStruct and CurryApplyStruct.

+* `LambdaDenot`

-  * Denotational semantics of lambda calculus defined generically in terms of ●, ℱ, Domain, and ValueOrdering.
+  Denotational semantics of lambda calculus defined generically in terms of ●, ℱ, Domain, and ValueOrdering.

+* `ISWIMDenot`

+  Denotational semantics of ISWIM defined generically in terms of ●, ℱ, Domain, and ValueOrdering.

+* `Compositionality`

 * `MultiStep`

   Defines multi-step reduction generically given a reduction relation.

-* `ValueBCD`
+* `ValueBCD` (obsolete)

   * Denotational values (⊥, ↦, ⊔) (aka.
 BCD intersection
     types), the ⊑ ordering, and ℱ. Instances of Domain